jbhannon/ComplimentAppDocumentation/README.md

 </tr>
 </table>

-I took thier comments and used them to better shape my proposal and reprioritize the way I would delegate my time for different parts of the project.
+I took their comments and used them to better shape my proposal and reprioritize the way I would delegate my time for different parts of the project.

 ## Technical Process